 Jason M. Payton specializes in the literatures of Early America and the Atlantic world.
 His research interests include maritime and oceanic studies, economic history, political philosophy, and environmental studies.
-His current book project examines the literary history of piracy in colonial and nineteenth-century American literature, with particular emphasis on the figure of the Caribbean buccaneer.
+His current book project, Rogue Ecologies: Piracy and the Environment in American Letters, examines the relationship between piracy and its aqueous environs with emphasis on narratives produced by and about the Caribbean buccaneers.
 His work has been featured in Early American Literature and in the edited collections American Literature and the New Puritan Studies (Cambridge UP, 2017) and From Insult to Injury: Violence in Spanish, Hispanic American and Latino art and Literature (Sussex Academic Press, 2016).

 His research has been supported by residential fellowships from The John Carter Brown Library in Providence, RI, and The Huntington Library in San Marino, CA.

 Ph.D., The University of Maryland, 2012.